The number-one question my OT friends ask me is whether or not they should be AOTA members.

 (Cost: $65 every three years)

-The NBCOT is a private non-profit credentialing organization that provides certifications for the OT profession.
+The NBCOT is a private non-profit credentialing organization that provides certifications for OT professionals.
 Its mission and vision are respectable––it’s all about advancing evidence-based care in the occupational therapy world.

-However, the costs can add up when you obtain your required 36 units of professional development required during that time.
+However, the costs can add up as you obtain your required 36 units of professional development during that time.

-And tracking down those professional development opportunities and then documenting them can be, well, a hassle.
+Furthermore, tracking down those professional development opportunities—and then documenting them—can be, well, a hassle.

 Should I be an NBCOT member?

-The main reason people opt to join NBCOT is that it gives you that “R” after your license.
+The main reason people join NBCOT is that it gives you that “R” after your license.

 Similarly, the NBCOT is the organization that takes you from OTA to COTA.

 Professionally, that extra letter looks good.
-Some employers do wish to hire OTs and OTAs who are OTRs and COTAs because it signifies having met the educational, fieldwork, and exam requirements.
+Some employers do try to hire OTs and OTAs who are OTRs and COTAs, because it signifies having met NBCOT’s educational, fieldwork, and exam requirements.

-It’s like having a personal brand saying “I go above and beyond.”
+It’s like having a personal brand that says, “I go above and beyond.”

 You can also look at this certification as a complement to licensure.
-Where some states don’t require any CEUs for license renewal, NBCOT proudly tries to level the playing field by ensuring that all OTs across the nation who are certified have a baseline continued competency fulfilled.
+Where some states don’t require any CEUs for license renewal, NBCOT proudly tries to level the playing field by ensuring that all OTs across the nation who are certified have fulfilled a baseline continued competency.

 Something many folks don’t realize is that with NBCOT certification, you get a free subscription to ProQuest, which gives you an automatic subscription to recent issues of AJOT.

-A few extra benefits include the Navigator Competency Assessment Platform, which you can use to show your areas of strength and weakness in your clinical care.
-It’s a really cool, humbling system, and in more than half of the states, you can use units obtained from the NBCOT Navigator to fulfill your CEU credits.
+A few extra benefits include the Navigator Competency Assessment Platform, which you can use to show your areas of strength and weakness in clinical care.
+It’s a really cool, humbling system—and in more than half of states in the US, you can use units obtained from the NBCOT Navigator to fulfill your CEU credits.

 State professional organizations

-(Cost: $70/year, if you are blessed to be an OT in Nebraska!)
+(Cost: $75/year, if you are blessed to be an OT in Nebraska!)

 (PTs, for example, are required to join a state professional organization when they decide to invest in an American Physical Therapy Association membership.)